-The tasks of the Federal Armed Forces are directly and finally defined within the Federal Constitutional Law (Article 79).
+The tasks of the Federal Armed Forces are defined within the Federal Constitutional Law (Article 79).
 According to this provision the Federal Armed Forces' first and foremost task is the country's military defence.
 Other tasks laid down in the Constitution include the so-called "assistance missions" (Assistenzeinsätze), which consist in "the protection of the constitutionally established institutions and their capacity to operate as well as the population's democratic freedoms", "the maintenance of order and security inside the country in general" and "assistance in the case of natural catastrophes and disasters of exceptional magnitude".
 In general, these tasks may only be fulfilled in assistance and upon request of a civil authority.
 Due to this necessary request by the competent civil authority the Federal Armed Forces have only a very limited role in preventing and combating terrorism.

-Based on the security police law, the security agencies have to generically counter threats and preventatively secure legally protected interests.
-The protection of constitutional facilities and to ensure their capacity to function is one priority.
+Based on the security police law, the Federal Ministry of the Interior and its Federal Agency for State Protection and Counter Terrorism (Bundesamt für Verfassungsschutz und Terrorismusbekämpfung/BVT) assess threats to public safety and have to counter threats and preventatively secure legal interests.
+Protection of constitutional institutions and ensuring their capacity to function is one priority.

-In order to act preventatively, the security agencies are in charge of monitoring groupings and communities regarding their structures in place and developments in their surrounding.
+In order to act preventatively, the security agencies are in charge of monitoring groups and communities regarding their structures in place and developments in their surrounding.
 They are also in charge of assessing whether a group constitutes a major threat to public security.
-The security policy law provides for advanced threat analysis.
-In this context, security agencies have authorized competences such as concealed investigations, the (concealed) use of image recording devises and phonographs and observation.
+The security police law provides for advanced threat analysis.
+In this context, security agencies have authorized competences such as concealed investigations, the (concealed) use of image recording devises, phonographs and observation.
 In general, security agencies are tasked to carry out the threat analysis.